Wax is applied to the leg

 Advantages and disadvantages of needle epilation

-Who is needle epilation suitable for?
+For whom is needle epilation suitable?

-Old but Gold: hair removal with wax
+Old but Gold: Hair removal with wax

-Wax is applied to leg
+Wax is applied to the leg

 Source: Africa Studio/shutterstock